Home

 Figure 1: Hierarchical training pipeline for AntigenLM

 Figure 1.
 Hierarchical training pipeline for AntigenLM with structure-aware fine-tuning. (a) Protein sequences were collected from NCBI and UniProt across bacteria, viruses and fungi, and microbial antigenic peptides were curated from IEDB, followed by MMseqs2 redundancy reduction (50%).
-Secondary structures were predicted by PSIPRED and grouped into α-helix, β-sheet and coil. (b) We performed stepwise BERT-style MLM training along “microbes → pathogenic microbes → microbial antigens”, yielding MicroLM, PathogLM and AntigenLM, with sliding-window tokenization for variable-length sequences. (c) During fine-tuning, we applied secondary-structure–conditioned dynamic masking (e.g., 15% for helix and sheet and 40% for coil) and updated only the top encoder blocks while freezing lower layers. (d) The resulting representations were transferred to downstream tasks including protective antigen recognition, antigen–TCR recognition and antigen–MHC recognition.
+Secondary structures were predicted by PSIPRED and grouped into alpha-helix, beta-sheet, and coil. (b) We performed stepwise BERT-style MLM training along "microbes -> pathogenic microbes -> microbial antigens" yielding MicroLM, PathogLM and AntigenLM, with sliding-window tokenization for variable-length sequences. (c) During fine-tuning, we applied secondary-structure-conditioned dynamic masking (e.g., 15% for helix and sheet and 40% for coil) and updated only the top encoder blocks while freezing lower layers. (d) The resulting representations were transferred to downstream tasks including protective antigen recognition, antigen-TCR recognition and antigen-HLA-I recognition.

 Server